Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

+{It was shown in~\cite[Section 3.3]{ghs-map-dist} that} if we uniformly choose an edge $e_n$ from $G_n$, whose direction is inherited from $\cO_n$, then $(G_n,e_n)$ weakly converges to a probability measure on $\mathfrak M$.
 The limiting object $(G,\cO,\BB e)$ is called the \emph{uniform infinite bipolar-oriented triangulation}.
 We note that $\cO$ is almost surely an acyclic orientation with no sinks and sources, since the two poles are at $\infty$.
 The orientation $\cO$ gives rise to a pair of trees on $G$, in the same manner as in the finite-volume case (see Figure~\ref{fig:intro-bipolarmap}).
 We define the discrete east-going and west-going flow lines of $(G , \cO)$ started from any edge $e$ of $G$ to be the branches of these two trees.
 These flow lines are paths from $e$ to $\infty$.
 There is a bi-infinite space-filling exploration path $\lambda'$ (a map from $\BB Z$ to the edge set of $G$) which snakes between the two trees, in direct analogy to the finite-volume case.
 The path $\lambda'$ satisfies $\lambda'(0) = \BB e$ and its left and right outer boundaries at the time it hits any edge $e$ of $G$ are given by the east-going and west-going flow lines started from $e$.

 By clockwise rotation of $90^\circ$, we obtain a dual bipolar-oriented map $(\wt G,\wt \cO ,\wt{\BB e})$ which is the Benjamini-Schramm limit of the finite-volume dual rooted bipolar-oriented maps $(\wt G_n,\wt\cO_n , \wt e_n)$.
 Here $\wt{\BB e}$ (resp. $\wt e_n$) is the edge of the dual map which crosses $\BB e$ (resp. $e_n$).
 The bipolar-oriented map $(\wt G,\wt \cO,\wt{\BB e})$ is associated with a north-going and south-going tree (which give rise to north-going and south-going flow lines and an exploration path $\wt\lambda'$) as well as a bi-infinite lattice walk $\wt\cZ = (\wt\cL , \wt\cR)$.
 Although $\wt\cZ$ is not a simple random walk, in Section~\ref{section:tight} we will show that $\wt\cZ$ converges to a Brownian motion in the scaling limit.
 The remainder of the paper will be devoted to proving that $(\cZ , \wt\cZ)$ jointly converges after rescaling.